fridamariejoergensen/CSS_project/content/network-analysis.md

 </td><td></table>

 From the table the very skewed distribution of members in each house is showed.
 Considering the fact, that the house 'unknown' holds approximately 80 % of all characters, this is what causes the mean of the community sizes to be pushed towards the right in the plot.
+Furthermore